 Painting Fun with Balloons: This art activity features balloons and paint.
 You’ll also need paper and something to cover your work surface.

 Learning4Kids shares some awesome ideas for using balloons to paint.
-My boys highly recommend this one!
+My boys highly recommend this balloon painting activity!

 Housing a Forest also has incredible ideas for creative ways to paint with balloons.

 DIY Stress Balls: You’ll need balloons, flour, and funnel.
 (A permanent marker to decorate your stress ball is optional.)